quantifiedcode/python-anti-patterns/docs/maintainability/redefinition_of_unused_name.rst

 Rename the variable
 ...................

 Often the simplest solution for suppressing the ``redefinition of unused name`` error is to give the objects different, unique names.
-Because the names are unique, there is no more redefinition taking place, and therefore the error is no longer valid.
+Because the names are unique, there is no more redefinition taking place, and therefore the error is no longer raised.
 In the modified module below, the variable storing a list of JSON strings has been changed from ``json`` to ``json_list``.

 .. code:: python

     import json

-    json_list = ['{"first": "John", "last": "Smith"', '"ssn": "613230789"']  # ok now, unique name
+    json_list =  ['"first": "John"', '"last": "Smith"', '"ssn": "613230789"']  # ok now

     for s in json_list:
         print s